intel-unesp-mcp/infieri2019-session2/README.md

 **2.3.4** Now we will analyse a program that takes data from process zero and sends it to all of the other processes by sending it as in a ring.
 That is, process with rank i should receive the data and send it to process with rank i+1, until the last process is reached.
 Process zero reads the data from the user.
-Have a look at source code <>, compile it using the Intel MPI wrapper, execute it and check the results.
+Have a look at source code <>, compile it using mpiicc, execute it (mpirun) on a few nodes and check the results.

 **2.3.5** This exercise presents a simple program to determine the value of pi.
-The algorithm suggested here is chosen for its simplicity.
-The method evaluates the integral of 4/(1+x*x) between 0 and 1.
+The method used evaluates the integral of 4/(1+x*x) between 0 and 1.
 The method is simple: the integral is approximated by a sum of n intervals; the approximation to the integral in each interval is (1/n)*4/(1+x*x).
-The master process (rank 0) asks the user for the number of intervals;
-the master should then broadcast this number to all of the other processes.
+The master process (rank 0) asks the user for the number of intervals; the master should then broadcast this number to all of the other processes.
 Each process then adds up every n'th interval (x = rank/n, rank/n+size/n,...).
 Finally, the sums computed by each process are added together using a reduction.

-**2.3.6** In this exercise we are going to test the fairness of the Intel message passing implementation.
+Have a look at source code <> , compile it using mpicc, execute it (mpirun) on a few nodes and check the results.

-To do this, we are going to have all processes, except process 0, send 100 messages to process 0.
+**2.3.6** In this exercise we are going to have all processes, from 1 to N, send 100 messages to process 0.
 Process 0 will then print out the messages as it receives them, using MPI_ANY_SOURCE and MPI_ANY_TAG in MPI_Recv.
+As usual, Have a look at source code <> , compile it using mpicc, execute it (mpirun) on a few nodes and check the results.

 **2.3.7** This assignment implements a simple parallel data structure.
 This structure is a two dimension regular mesh of points, divided into slabs, with each slab allocated to a different processor.
 In the